cseanburns/personal_knowledge_mgmt/src/p1-pkm.md

 ### Text and Video

-In the course I teach, most sections of this book will be accompanied by a video demonstrating the practices described in those sections.
+In the course I teach, sections of this book will be accompanied by a video demonstrating the practices described in those sections.
 Try to read through the text first, and then watch the video.
 Revisit the text to help cement the ideas in place.

-The video demonstrations are only available to students in my Personal Knowledge Management course.
+The video demonstrations are available to students in my Personal Knowledge Management course.

+### Additional Readings

+Each section includes links and references for additional reading.
+Students are encouraged to open these links and study the additional readings.

 ### Markup

 There are two markups that I want to bring to your attention:

-Text that looks like **code blocks** indicate some kind of command that you should test for yourself.
+Text in **code blocks** indicate a command that you should test for yourself.
 For example, I demonstrate search queries in the sections that follow.
 When I demonstrate a Google search, for example, the search query will appear in a standalone box with a basic font and a different color background (depending on the theme you're using).